SCP002/m3u_merge_astra/README.md

 ## What is this?

-Heavily configurable CLI tool to add channels from M3U playlist into Cesbo Astra 5 config.
+Heavily configurable CLI tool to add channels from M3U playlist into Cesbo Astra 5.

 ## Why was it made?